This technology arose in response to the need for specific genetic segments in sufficient quantities for biochemical analysis.

 The cut genomic DNA and the linearized plasmid are mixed in the presence of an enzyme ligase, which binds to the bonds in the DNA backbone on each side of the junction of the plasmid-genomic DNA.

 This recombinant DNA molecule is then introduced into the bacteria that can absorb the plasmid DNA and then replicate the plasmid as the culture grows.

 Why is rDNA important?

-Recombinant DNA has been gaining importance in recent years, and will only be more important in the 21st century as genetics diseases become more frequent and the agricultural area is reduced.
-Below are some of the areas where recombinant DNA will have an impact:
+Recombinant DNA has been gaining importance in recent years and will only be more critical in the 21st century as genetic diseases become more frequent and the agricultural area is reduced.
+Below are some of the regions where recombinant DNA will have an impact:

 - Better harvests (drought and heat resistance).